highest rainfall in india

 Top 5 Regions with the Highest Rainfall in India

-While Mawsynram holds the record for the highest rainfall in India, several other regions also experience substantial rainfall.
+While Mawsynram holds the record for the highest rainfall in India, several other regions also experience substantial rain.
 Some notable examples include:

 1. Agumbe, Karnataka